Public Health IDEAS for Creating Healthy and Equitable Cities

 We will identify sustainable strategies to address health equity and improve the health of urban communities across the globe, with a focus on addressing various determinants of health such as housing affordability, poverty, racism, and physical, environmental, and nutritional factors.

-Assistant Professor, Health Behavior and Health Education
+Associate Professor, Health Behavior and Health Education

 Mehdipanah specializes in innovative research methods including realist evaluations and concept mapping to develop conceptual frameworks linking complex interventions to health.
 She has led several projects on housing and health including health evaluations of housing policies on affordability and discrimination within the US.